Azure-Samples/ms-identity-android-kotlin/README.md

 ## About the Sample

-The MSAL Android library gives your app the ability to begin using the [Microsoft identity platform](https://aka.ms/aaddev) by supporting [Azure Active Directory](https://azure.microsoft.com/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com) in a converged experience using industry standard OAuth2 and OpenID Connect protocols.
+The MSAL Android library gives your app the ability to begin using the [Microsoft identity platform](https://aka.ms/aaddev) by supporting [Microsoft Entra ID](https://azure.microsoft.com/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com) in a converged experience using industry standard OAuth2 and OpenID Connect protocols.

-This sample walks you through the process of integrating authentication with Microsoft Identity Platform (formerly Azure Active Directory for developers) in your android application.
+This sample walks you through the process of integrating authentication with Microsoft Identity Platform (formerly Microsoft Entra ID for developers) in your android application.
 In this sample we'd walk you through the code you need to write in the various lifecycle events of your app to achieve the following objectives.

 * Sign-in a user
 * Device-wide SSO and Conditional Access support through the Auth Broker